leonidgrishenkov/agent-skills/README.md

 # agent-skills

-My collection of skills Pi and other AI agents.
+My collection of skills for Claude, Pi and other AI agents.

 ## Install